shakfu/gen-dsp/README.md

 ## Attribution

+The gen~ language was created by [Graham Wakefield](https://github.com/grrrwaaa) at Cycling '74.

+This project builds on the original idea and work of [gen_ext](https://github.com/samesimilar/gen_ext) by Michael Spears.

 Test fixtures include code exported from examples bundled with Max:

 - gigaverb: ported from Juhana Sadeharju's implementation
 - spectraldelayfb: from gen~.spectraldelay_feedback

+The Daisy backend was informed by techniques from [oopsy](https://github.com/electro-smith/oopsy) by Electrosmith and contributors, including Graham Wakefield.

 ## License